-The Petit Trianon’s history goes back to 1762 when Louis XV decided to build a new mansion, within the grounds of the Versailles gardens.
-This was merely a luxury den for the King and his official mistress, Madame du Barry, to indulge in questionable sexual encounters and “special” parties.
-To ensure strict privacy, an innovative, mechanical system was integrated into the building’s structure so that trays and meals could be hoisted between floors without the need for servants, who could potentially disturb the “secrecy”.
-Infamously, in April 1774, Louis XV who was at the Petit Trianon for a hunting trip, fell ill and died in Versailles, 3 weeks later.
+The history of the Petit Trianon dates back to 1762 when The King Louis XV decided to build a new mansion within the grounds of the Versailles gardens.
+It served as a luxurious retreat for the King and his official mistress, Madame du Barry, where they would engage in special sexual encounters and host parties.
+To ensure utmost privacy, an innovative mechanical system was integrated into the building’s structure, allowing trays and meals to be transported between floors without the need for servants who might potentially disrupt the secrecy.
+Notoriously, in April 1774, while at the Petit Trianon for a hunting trip, Louis XV fell ill and passed away at Versailles three weeks later.

 Let me explain why.
-In my blog, my natural tendency is towards writing about disadvantaged women who fought against social injustice and oppression in their time to survive, thrive, and leave an architectural legacy for the world to witness.
-I write about women who showed courage, resilience, and adaptability in the hardest of circumstances (Read my stories about Blanche – Owner of the most sumptuous Hôtel Particulier in the Champs-Élysées & Roxelana – Queen of The Ottomans).
+In my blog, I am naturally inclined to write about women who faced adversity, fought against social injustice, and overcame oppression in order to not only survive but also thrive, leaving behind a remarkable architectural heritage for the world to appreciate.
+I delve into the stories of women who exhibited immense courage and resilience in the most challenging of circumstances.
+(You can read my stories about Blanche – owner of the most sumptuous Hôtel Particulier in the Champs-Élysées & Roxelana – Queen of The Ottomans).

-At first glance, Marie-Antoinette’s story seems anything but that.
-Unlike Blanche or Roxelana, Marie-Antoinette, daughter of a powerful Austrian Empress, was born into the highest of privilege.
-At an early age, the young princess was promised power and greatness.
-She married Le Dauphin (The Crown Prince), who would later become King of France and The Château of Versailles became her home.
-However, early praise turned to hate and the young queen eventually became a vilified figure.
-What seemed like a near-perfect existence ended in a humiliating public trial followed by a ruthless guillotine execution, witnessed by a baying mob.
-Convicted of treason, public fund embezzlement and even incest (The latter was never proved), Marie-Antoinette was also accused of spending large sums of money on construction and renovation works at the Petit Trianon.
+At first glance, Marie-Antoinette’s story appears to be anything but that.
+Unlike Blanche or Roxelana, who fought against adversity, Marie-Antoinette was born into the utmost privilege as the daughter of a powerful Austrian Empress.
+From a young age, she was destined for power and greatness.
+She married Le Dauphin (The Crown Prince), who would later ascend to the throne of France, with the Château of Versailles becoming her residence.
+However, the initial admiration she received from the people of France, eventually transformed into hatred, and the young queen became a vilified figure.
+Her seemingly idyllic life ended in a humiliating public trial and a ruthless execution by guillotine, witnessed by a furious mob.
+While she was convicted of treason and accused of embezzling public funds and even engaging in incest (the latter was never proven), Marie-Antoinette was also accused to have spent substantial amounts of money on construction and renovation projects at the Petit Trianon.

 The Petit Trianon is a national French treasure, in its own right, despite its glamorous neighbour, the Château of Versailles.
 Marie-Antoinette achieved a clever blend of two unlikely combinations: royal fineness and quaint country charm.
-Lines are refined in their simplicity; the use of gold is subtle and innovative design practices were introduced, based on her influences from elsewhere.
-Her love of nature, art and precious materials can be seen throughout.
-Her signature style is feminine, romantic, and delicate and is applied consistently in many ways: from upholsteries and sculptures through to chinaware and garden designs.
+The architecture exudes a refined simplicity, with subtle hints of gold and innovative design practices influenced by her exposure to various styles.
+Throughout the estate, one can witness her deep appreciation for nature, art, and precious materials.
+Her distinct feminine, romantic, and delicate signature style permeates every aspect, from the upholsteries and sculptures to the chinaware and garden designs.

 Marie-Antoinette’s presence is visible in every corner of her domain.
 This is her home.
-A stroll, through its rooms, corridors and gardens, says everything you need to know about its former owner: how she spent her time at “the salon de compagnie”, how she took breakfast in spring in the Belvedere pavilion, how she enjoyed views over the love temple and gardens, or how she sought privacy in the moving mirror boudoir.
-As I walked through this particular room, I imagined that this could have been the place where she spent time with the love of her life, the handsome Swedish Count Fersen.
+A stroll, through its rooms, corridors and gardens, says everything you need to know about its former owner.
+One can envision her time spent in the “salon de compagnie,” or enjoying a spring breakfast in the Belvedere pavilion, with views overlooking the love temple and gardens.
+It is in places like the moving mirror boudoir that she sought privacy.
+As I walked through this particular room, I couldn’t help but imagine it as the space where she shared moments with the love of her life, the handsome Swedish Count Fersen.

-It was also, at the Petit Trianon, where the young Queen celebrated her first long-awaited pregnancy, she cared for her sick newborn daughter and where she hid from the revolutionaries, intent on ripping her from her glamorous life.
+It was also at the Petit Trianon where the young Queen celebrated her long-awaited first pregnancy, cared for her ailing newborn daughter, and sought refuge from the revolutionaries who aimed to strip her of her glamorous life.

-We all know that an idol status requires constantly maintaining as followers of trends are always on the lookout for the next best thing.
+We are all aware that maintaining an idol status needs a constant pursuit of the next best thing, as followers of trends are always seeking the latest.
 However, this comes at a price.
-The way I see it, Marie-Antoinette got carried away by the insatiable need for revered admiration.
-It was similar to feeding a “monster” which would eventually consume her.
-Over time, the refuge had become a costly indulgence.
-Eccentric projects and new landscapes popped out of nowhere: the Belvedere, the love temple, the “sanitized” farming hamlet along with artificial rocks, cascades, and reservoirs, were all commissioned at great expense.
-Everything was over the top: parties, games, festivities, and theatre plays where she often played the lead role, were increasingly the talk of all Paris.
+The way I see it, Marie-Antoinette became consumed by an insatiable desire for adoration and reverence.
+It was like feeding a “monster” that would eventually devour her.
+Over time, her refuge transformed into a costly indulgence.
+Eccentric projects and new landscapes seemed to emerge out of nowhere: the Belvedere, the love temple, and the sanitised farming hamlet, complete with artificial rocks, cascades, and reservoirs, were all commissioned at great expense.
+Every aspect was extravagant: the parties, games, festivities, and theatrical performances, in which she often took the lead role, increasingly became the talk of all Paris.

-Although she made poor choices and lived in a fantasy world, detached from the harsh reality of a struggling working class, Marie-Antoinette deserved a fair trial.
-Instead, she was subjected to a series of false accusations, based on propaganda and misplaced “morality”.
-While her faith would surely not have been different, given the circumstances of the time, hatred and vilification must have certainly clouded the judgement of the Revolutionary Tribunal.
+Despite her poor choices and a lifestyle detached from the harsh realities faced by the struggling working class, Marie-Antoinette deserved a fair trial.
+Regrettably, she was subjected to a series of unfounded accusations rooted in propaganda and misguided “morality.”
+While it is unlikely that her fate would have been different considering the circumstances of the era, it is evident that hatred and vilification greatly influenced the judgment of the Revolutionary Tribunal.

 A historian’s view: “Marie-Antoinette was not only lampooned and demeaned in a ferocious pornographic outpouring, but she was also tried and executed… While the king’s trial remained restricted to a consideration of his political crimes” (Gary Kates)

-Sadly, her final years were marked by a great amount of pain and humiliation.
-However, she (naively) remained optimistic and hoped for a brighter future, until she was finally taken to the Conciergerie (known as the “waiting room” for the guillotine).
+Sadly, Marie-Antoinette’s final years were marred by immense pain and humiliation.
+Nevertheless, she naively clung to optimism and held onto hope for a better future, until she was ultimately transferred to the Conciergerie, known as the “waiting room” for the guillotine.
 In 1793, she was executed before a bloodthirsty mob.

-In my opinion, Marie-Antoinette paid a heavy price for a life she didn’t choose.
-At only 15, she was forced to move to a foreign country, marry a man she didn’t know and carry the heavy burden of politics.
-This was done purely for the strengthening of alliances between countries and to further the ambitions of her mother.
-In this sense, this young girl was used as a pawn.
-As a woman and a foreigner, she was also used later as a scapegoat for the revolution.
+In my opinion, Marie-Antoinette paid a heavy price for a life she did not choose.
+At the tender age of 15, she was compelled to move to a foreign country, marry a stranger, and shoulder the weighty burden of politics.
+This was solely for the purpose of strengthening alliances between nations and fulfilling the ambitions of her mother.
+In this sense, the young girl was used as a mere pawn.
+Furthermore, as a woman and a foreigner, she later became a convenient scapegoat for the revolution.

-The truth is that she had no interest or talent for politics.
-Instead, she created, probably by chance, a different kind of queen: The Queen of style and “savoir-vivre”, which perhaps in her mind, was the only alternative.
-She wasn’t completely wrong because the admiration for her and her style survives to this day, after more than two centuries.
+The truth is, Marie-Antoinette had no interest or aptitude for politics.
+Instead, she unintentionally forged a different kind of queen: The Queen of style and “savoir-vivre,” perhaps believing it to be her only alternative.
+In this regard, she was not entirely mistaken, as the admiration for her and her style endures to this day, even after more than two centuries.

-Hence, my keen interest in writing this post.
+Hence, my profound interest in writing this article.